dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ![screenshot of the custom css](docs/images/custom_css_1.png)

+## Advanced Styling
+Sometimes just changing the colors is not enough.
+Every component in the workbench has its own `class` or `id`.
+This way, the components can be restyled if needed.

+For example every generated `Tab` and `Tile` has its own unique `id`. the naming convention for the `id` is set to:
+- Prefix: `tab/tile` (depending on the component)
+- body: the defined name of the module
+  - with any special letters removed
+  - all ' ' spaces replaced with '-' hyphens
+  - uppercase letters converted to lowercase

+for further information we refer to the Javadoc `WorkbenchUtils.convertToId()`

+`id` example:

+    Module name:
+        François' Module

+    Results to:
+        tab-franois-module // for the Tab
+        tile-franois-module // for the Tile

+Referring to the custom workbench in the chapter [Getting Started](#getting-started):

 Assuming the `Tab` and `Tile` are needed to be restyled: Adding following code snippet to the `customTheme.css`

 ```css